berinhard/model_mommy/README.rst

 Recipes
 =======

-If you're not confortable with random data or even you just want to improve the semantics of the generated data, there's hope for you.
+If you're not comfortable with random data or even you just want to improve the semantics of the generated data, there's hope for you.

 You can define a **recipe**, which is a set of rules to generate data for your models.
 Create a module called `mommy_recipes.py` at your app's root directory: